Lehigraphy/concordat/where-river-bent.md

 ---
 layout: page
-title: Where the River Used to Bend
+title: Where the River Bent
 category: Fragments
 ---
 ## Forebear